openpnp/openpnp/Importing-Centroid-Data.md

 EAGLE
 -----
+OpenPNP can read EAGLE .brd files directly:
+1. File -> Import Board -> CadSoft EAGLE Board

+You can also export via a ULP:
 1. In EAGLE, run mountsmd.ulp, which is included in the EAGLE distribution.
 2. In OpenPnP, go to the menu at File -> Import Board -> EAGLE mountsmd.ulp.